Advertisement

 Friendly Sports

-• Student athletics include a "no-cut" policy that eliminates competitiveness in school sports.
-Any student who wants to play the athletic games organized by the school or the pickup games that sprout up may do so.
 "I want children to be a part of anything they want to be, especially at the middle school level," says Bencivenga.
-"We'll compete with other junior high schools, but the important distinction is we do not have a BF team that seeks to find the best kids who can compete with other kids."
+"We'll compete with other junior high schools, but the important distinction is, we do not have a Benjamin Franklin team that seeks to find the best kids who can compete with other kids."

-March Madness illustrates the sports philosophy.
-Students can win a T-shirt for running a marathon, which is 26.2 miles -- but they have a month to do it.
+March Madness illustrates the sports philosophy: Students can win a T-shirt for running a marathon, which is 26.2 miles long -- but they have a month to do it.
 Bencivenga says students who never thought of themselves as athletes have a special feeling of pride when they receive their "I completed a marathon" shirt.
 "That's an example of how I want to build self-esteem and self-worth through a regular education program," he says.

-Students discuss and diagram such middle school concerns as backstabbing and homework during Period One.
+Students discuss and diagram such middle school concerns as backstabbing and homework during period one.

 Credit: Edutopia